M

 As you can imagine, over time all of that dirt and debris adds up.
 When it does, it can begin to slow down your water flow.
 A good indicator of this is when there is greater pressure on the inlet pipe compare to the outlet pipe.
 When this is noticed, it means it’s time to backwash the filter.

-In order to keep your pool water as clean as possible, it’s best to get a timer to control the amount of time your pool pump operates.
-This way you don’t have to worry about manually turning anything on.
-Typically, swimming pool pumps should operate for an average of eight hours a day to properly circulate and clean your water.
+To keep your pool water as clean as possible, it’s best to use pool timers and controls to manage the amount of time your pool pump operates.
+This ensures you don’t have to worry about manually turning anything on, making maintenance easier and more efficient.

 Pool Pump Repairs